herisarwanto/nextjs-midtrans-api-example/README.md

-# Midtrans Payment Gateway Integration with Next.js
+# Next.js API - Example

 This project demonstrates the integration of the Midtrans payment gateway utilizing Next.js as the backend.